 What is Processed Food?

-Real food gives your body the nutrition it needs.
-Processed foods starve your body of the nutrition it needs and fills you with excess calories, sugar, salt and artificial ingredients.
+Real food does gives your body the nutrition it needs.
+Highly processed food does not provide your body the nutrition it needs and fills you with excess calories, sugar, salt and artificial ingredients.

 Identify Highly Processed Foods

 Below are a few hints to help you identify highly processed foods by looking at food labels and packaging:

 - Large amounts of added sugar and salt

 Obviously, an apple is real food and a healthier choice than Cheetos.
 However, the answer isn't always that apparent for a newbie.
 Here are a few examples to give you an idea of what to look for.

 How to Take Action Now: Take a look at the foods you normally buy.
 Swap out a few things for healthier/real food options.
 If you really want to go the extra mile, clear out your pantry of pre-packaged, artificial foods and donate them to your local food shelter.

 Generally, you get what you pay for.
 Food is no exception.
 It is very hard to make or produce anything good for a very low price whether it is a laptop, a piece of furniture, a pair of jeans or a good piece of meat.